hawkv6/hawkeye/README.md

 - **Event-Driven Architecture**: HawkEye operates in an event-driven manner, automatically recalculating paths and updating segment lists when network conditions change or when service health checks indicate issues.
 The operator can define a threshold which defines when the path should be switched.
 This feature ensures that the network remains responsive and reliable and does not flap between paths unnecessarily.

 - **Interoperability**: HawkEye leverages standardized technologies like YANG-Push for telemetry and BMP for performance measurement, ensuring compatibility with existing network hardware and software.

+## Design Considerations

+The design principles and detailed information about the HawkEye implementation are available in the [design documentation](docs/design.md).

+## Intent Overview
+An overview about the intents and examples can be found in the [intent documentation](docs/intents/overview.md).

 ## Usage